CoreCometIndustries/STM32F1-series-Getting-Started/README.md

   3. Tools → Board → Board Manager → Search "STM32" → Install **STM32 by STMicroelectronics**
 - STMcubeprogrammer(serial)

- ##Upload Process
+ ## Upload Process
-1.Open any .ino file (like Blink_PC13.ino from the ZIP).
+1. Open any .ino file (like Blink_PC13.ino from the ZIP).
-2.Press Upload in Arduino IDE.
+2. Press Upload in Arduino IDE.
-3.While uploading:
+3. While uploading:
-  Press and release RESET button on the board if upload doesn’t start automatically.
+  -Press and release RESET button on the board if upload doesn’t start automatically.
-4.Once upload is done:
+4. Once upload is done:
-  Set BOOT0 = 0 back to normal mode.
+  -Set BOOT0 = 0 back to normal mode.
-  Press RESET again to run your code.
+  -Press RESET again to run your code.